Power automorphism

 In mathematics, in the realm of group theory, a power automorphism of a group is an automorphism that takes each subgroup of the group to within itself.
-It is worth noting that the power automorphism of an infinite group may not restrict to an automorphism on each subgroup.
+The power automorphism of an infinite group may not restrict to an automorphism on each subgroup.
 For instance, the automorphism on rational numbers that sends each number to its double is a power automorphism even though it does not restrict to an automorphism on each subgroup.

 Alternatively, power automorphisms are characterized as automorphisms that send each element of the group to some power of that element.
 This explains the choice of the term power.
-The power automorphisms of a group form a subgroup of the whole automorphism group.
-This subgroup is denoted as $Pot(G)$ where $G$ is the group.
+The power automorphisms of a group form a sub-semigroup of the whole automorphism group.
+This sub-semigroup is denoted as $Pot(G)$ where $G$ is the group.

 A universal power automorphism is a power automorphism where the power to which each element is raised is the same.
 For instance, each element may go to its cube.
 Here are some facts about the powering index: